hmrc/crypto/README.md

 ### Version 7.0.0

 - The `secure` library has been rolled into `crypto`.
 The package has changed from `hmrc.gov.uk.secure` to `hmrc.gov.uk.crypto.secure`.
 - The artefact `crypto-json-play-xx` has been added to replace the `json-encryption` library.
-- Default `toString` of `Protected` is suppressed.
+It provides `Sensitive` rather than `Provided` to avoid erasure and doesn't leak the value in `toString`.
 - `AesGcmAdCrypto` has been added.
 It is different from `AesGCMCrypto` in that it supports associated data to be provided on each encrypt/decrypt.
+This should replace custom `SecureGCMCipher`.
 - `SymmetricCryptoFactory` has been added to make finding/using symetric cryptos easier.
 - `CompositeSymmetricCrypto` has been deprecated.
 To compose cryptos, clients should use `SymmetricCryptoFactory.composeCrypto`.
 Clients should not use the `CompositeSymmetricCrypto` abstraction, which is implementation details of the composition of previous decrypters.
 Instead, they should use `Encrypter with Decrypter`.